 Fix 8: Reinstall Steam.

 If the Steam Store buttons still don’t work on your PC, we suggest reinstalling Steam.
-So you can make sure it has the latest version and that its installation files are not corrupted.
+So you can ensure it has the latest version and its installation files are not corrupted.

 To reinstall Steam, follow these steps:

-You can download the installer from Steam’s official website once you’ve completed the above steps.
-You will need to re-login to your Steam account afterwards to ensure you can now access the Steam Store buttons.
+You can download the installer from Steam’s official website after completing the above steps.
+You must re-login to your Steam account afterward to ensure you can now access the Steam Store buttons.

 Fix 9: Proceed to Steam’s Help Desk